jessicakarpovich/WD6-ProjectPortfolio/Solo Work/quiz3/readme.md

 Then run `npm install` to install the dependencies and you should be good to go!
 If you are missing anything, the terminal output will tell you what else to install.

-To run the app, make sure you are in the quiz3 directory and run `npm bin/www`
+To run the app, make sure you are in the quiz3 directory and run `npm bin/www`.
+Then navigate to http://localhost:3000/ in your browser and you should see a prompt with input fields to add a new entry.